Allen-Tildesley/examples/python_examples/GUIDE.md

 As a further check, we ran a set of canonical ensemble calculations for the same system with `mc_chain_nvt_sw` at selected temperatures.
-The program default is to run for 10 blocks, each of 100000 steps;
-this was increased to 10 blocks of 500000 steps for temperatures below 0.25.
+The program default is to run for 10 blocks, each of 10000 steps, but the results here were obtained with 10&times;500000 steps for temperatures below 0.25, and 10&times;100000 steps for higher temperatures.
 The results may be compared with values reconstructed using the `wl_hist` program from the simulation histograms.
 Below we show the heat capacity per atom from the above two WL runs (red),